 The District responds to service requests on a variety of nuisance pests such as ants, cock-roaches, flies, or fleas that infest homes and commercial facilities.
-Bedbugs continue to be a nuisance pest problem in Alameda County.
-The District responded to 178 bedbug service requests in 2011.
+Bed bugs continue to be a nuisance pest problem in Alameda County.
+The District responded to 203 bed bug service requests in 2012.

 Although bed bugs are blood feeders, they have not been implicated as a disease vector.
+A bed bug bite affects each person differently.
+Bite responses can range from an absence of any physical signs of the bite, to a small bite mark, to a serious allergic reaction.
+Bed bugs are not considered to be dangerous; however, an allergic reaction to several bites may need medical attention.
 Nevertheless, bed bugs are serious nuisance pests and may affect the mental health of people living in infested homes.
 Bed bugs are difficult and challenging to control.
 Currently, there are no proven and cost effective bed bug control products and strategies.
 It takes a team effort (Vector Control Officers, residents, landlords, and pest control operators) to manage bed bug infestations.
 However, successful interventions can be attained through early detection and increased public awareness of the bed bug epidemic.

-The District participated in two events to draw attention to the bed bug situation in Alameda County: The District presented a bed bug talk and a poster at the CA Mosquito & Vector Control Association annual conference in Indian Wells in late January, and on July 26, the District hosted a half-day bed bug workshop at the San Leandro Main Library.
-Over 100 attendees heard presentations from the leading bed bug researchers in the country and came away with a greater appreciation of the monitoring and control challenges and legal implications of this pest as it continues to spread.
+In February, the District, in partnership with the CA Department of Public Health, co-sponsored a full day bed bug workshop in Tilden Park, Berkeley.
+Over 100 attendees heard presentations from bed bug researchers, a legal expert, and industry representatives.
+The attendees came away with a greater appreciation of the monitoring and control challenges and legal implications of this pest as it continues to spread.